colin-scott/colin-scott.github.com/source/_posts/2015-10-03-fuzzing-raft-for-fun-and-profit.markdown

 According to the Raft paper, followers should *reject* `AppendEntries` requests from leaders that are behind, i.e. `prevLogIndex` and `prevLogTerm` for the `AppendEntries` message are behind what the follower has in its log.
-The leader should continue deleting its last log entry until the followers stop rejecting its `AppendEntries` attempts.
+The leader should continue decrementing its `nextIndex` hashmap until the followers stop rejecting its `AppendEntries` attempts.

 This should have happened in akka-raft too, except for one hiccup: akka-raft decided to adopt 0-indexed logs, rather than 1-indexed logs as the